pacoispaco/artdatabanken-utils/README.md

 The repo also contain a simple command line program **apget.py** which can be used to try out, learn and get data from the Artportalen API:s.
 See below.

-# Design
+## Design

 There is a module **artportalen.py** which contains a few methods for calling the Artportalen API:s.
 This module is intended to be reusable.
-It replaces a first attempt called **obsapi.py**.
+It replaces a f*irst attempt called **obsapi.py**.

-The command line program **apget.py** uses the *artportalen.py** module, and is used when developing that module.
-It also showcases how the module can and is intended to be used.
+The command line program **apget.py** uses the **artportalen.py** module, and is used when developing that module.
+It also showcases how that module can, and is intended to be used.
 It replaces a first attempt **adb_get.py**.

-## apget.py
+### The apget.py program

 The program uses the module **obsapi**.
 You need two API keys to be set as the environment variables `ADB_OBSERVATIONS_API_KEY` and `ADB_SPECIES_API_KEY` for the program to work.
 Make sure you are in the local virtual environment and run: